MegaByteMark/keyzee-sdk/keyzee/README.md

 ### Basic Setup

 #### 1. Configure Services in ASP.NET Core
-**IMPORTANT**: It is strongly recommended to keep sensitive information out of configuration files and ensure they are no commited to version control.
+**IMPORTANT**: It is strongly recommended to keep sensitive information out of configuration files and ensure they are not commited to version control.

 One way to achieve this is to use `.env` files for local development with packages like [dotenv.net](https://github.com/bolorundurowb/dotenv.net) and platform based environment variables in Production scenarios.

 ```csharp
 using KeyZee.DependencyInjection;